frogfather/WPF03/README.md

-# https-github.com-frogfather-WPF02
+# https-github.com-frogfather-WPF03
-This is the code to go with the Angel 6 tutorial on WPF.
-This shows the code without Viewmodels The code can also be downloaded from Angel 6 - have a look at the youtube videos for link.
+This is the code to go with the Angel 6 tutorial on WPF ViewModels.The starting point is the code in repo WPF02.
-I wrote this myself as I find the action of writing the code more beneficial that reading ready written code.
+This isn't the source code provided by Angel 6.
+See youtube if you want that.